-Szymon, Mentel works as a System Engineer at Erlang Solutions.
-He graduated from AGH-UST receiving Master of Science degree in December 2015.
-For the past three years, he has worked on projects related to Software Defined Networking.
-He is involved with system design and development and also teaches Erlang.
+Szymon is a System Engineer at Erlang Solutions.
+He started programming in Erlang at the AGH University of Science and Technology in Krakow, Poland and for the past four years have worked on projects related to Software Defined Networking, XMPP and Load Testing.
+He is involved with system design and development and also teaches Erlang/Elixir in training courses.

 Software Defined Networking is a new type of computer network architecture.
 Its core concept is about decoupling the data plane from the control plane.